Yellowstone National Park

 Yellowstone Cabins and RV sits just one mile from one of the most beautiful places in the US, Yellowstone National Park.
-You’ve hear of Old Faithful, right?
+You’ve heard of Old Faithful, right?
 Well, Yellowstone Cabin and RV is just 30 miles from Old Faithful geyser.
 This famous geyser can shoot up anywhere from 130 to a staggering 180 feet high.
 It erupts at regular intervals so it easy to coordinate your visit.
 See an eruption and visit the nearby museum, gift shops, eateries and the spectacular Old Faithful Inn.

 The Yellowstone Caldera is responsible for the park’s unique geothermal features.
 You’ve seen the pictures of the colorful turquoise blue hot spring, right?
 Well, that colorful geothermal feature is the Grand Prismatic Spring.
 Now you can see it in person!
 Find it in the Midway Geyser Basin.
 Don’t forget to visit the Lower Geyser Basin.
 There you’ll get to see more geothermic features, for instance, the mud filled Fountain Paint Pots, or the Great Fountain Geyser.